 Whichever bulb and lamp you choose, it’ll only work well if you set it up and control it properly.

 If you’re having this problem, try covering the top and sides of the enclosure with a towel or aluminum foil.
-This will also help to retain humidity.
+This will also help to retain humidity, which is essential for when a snake sheds its skin.

 If the vivarium is still not warm enough, try using a heat mat in conjunction with a heat lamp.